-forceConstant < (harmonic) Harmonic force constant (kcal/mol) > Acceptable Values: positive decimal Default Value: 1.0 Description: This defines the constant for the harmonic potential.
-To ensure consistency for multidimensional restraints, it is scaled by the square of the specific width for each colvar involved (which is 1 by default), so that all colvars are internally rendered dimensionless and of comparable size.
-For instance, a force constant of 10 kcal/mol acting on a dihedral colvar with a width of 2 degrees will amount effectively to 2.5 kcal/mol×degree-2.
+forceConstant < (harmonic) Scaled force constant (kcal/mol) > Acceptable Values: positive decimal Default Value: 1.0 Description: This defines a cooled force constant for the hermonic

+Description: This defines a scaled force constant for the harmonic potential.
+To ensure consistency for multidimensional restraints, it is multiplied internally by the square of the specific width for each colvar involved (which is 1 by default), so that all colvars are effectively dimensionless and of commensurate size.
+For instance, setting a scaled force constant of 10 kcal/mol acting on two colvars, an angle with a width of 5 degrees and a distance with a width of 0.5 Å will apply actual force constants of 0.4 kcal/mol×degree-2 for the angle and 40 kcal/mol/Å2 for the distance.
-• centers < (harmonic) Initial harmonic restraint centers >

-Acceptable Values: space-separated list of colvar values

-Description: The centers (equilibrium values) of the restraint are entered here.
+- centers < (harmonic) Initial harmonic restraint centers > Acceptable Values: space-separated list of colvar values Description: The centers (equilibrium values) of the restraint are entered here.
 The number of values must be the number of requested colvars.
 Each value is a decimal number if the corresponding colvar returns a scalar, a "(x, y, z)" triplet if it returns a unit vector or a vector, and a "(q0, q1, q2, q3)" quadruplet if it returns a rotational quaternion.
-If a colvar has periodicities or symmetries, its closest image to the restraint center is considered when calculating the harmonic potential.

-• targetCenters < (harmonic) Steer the restraint centers towards these targets > Acceptable Values: space-separated list of colvar values
+If a colvar has periodicities or symmetries, its closest image to the restraint center is considered when calculating the harmonic potential. - targetCenters < (harmonic) Steer the restraint centers towards these targets > Acceptable Values: space-separated list of colvar values

 Description: When defined, the current centers will be moved towards these values during the simulation.
 By default, the centers are moved over a total of targetNumSteps steps by a linear interpolation, in the spirit of Steered MD.
-If targetNumStages is set to a nonzero value, the change is performed in discrete stages, lasting targetsNumSteps steps each.
+If targetNumStages is set to a nonzero value, the change is performed in discrete stages, lasting targetNumSteps steps each.
 This second mode may be used to sample successive windows in the context of an Umbrella Sampling simulation.
 The intermediate values will be evolved by taking into account periodicities or symmetries (the closest image of the target is assumed for each colvar) and intrinsic constraints to the colvar value.
 For example, when moving the restraint center of a dihedral, the total movement in a single run will be at most 180° (a rotation of 210° will be interpreted as one of -150°); if a complete 360° turn of a dihedral is desired, multiple runs (at least two) with different targets should be used.
 When continuing a simulation run, the centers specified in the configuration file <colvarsConfig> will be overridden by those saved in the restart file <colvarsInput>.
 To perform Steered MD in an arbitrary space of colvars, it is sufficient to use this option and enable outputAppliedForce within each of the colvars involved.